-Federal Agency access to non-federal communications network.
+- Federal Agency access to non-federal communications network.
 A Federal Agency enters into a commercial services agreement for access to the commercial network utilizing the underlying commercial services of the licensee.
 May use devices available to the public but may also attach proprietary federal devices to the network as part of the commercial services agreement.
 There is no transfer of rights to the federal user.
-In addition, there may be different methods for different wireless and satellite services.

-- 2. Secondary Easements by Federal Agency for use of "unused commercially licensed spectrum" 1.
-No interference protection from primary users and must not cause interference to primary users.
+In addition, there may be different methods for different wireless and satellite services. - 2.
+Secondary Access by Federal Agency for use of "unused commercially licensed spectrum" 5 --no interference protection.
+This means no interference protection from primary users and must not cause interference to primary users.
 The term "Unused spectrum" would need to be defined and may be defined differently for different commercial services.
-Generally, unused spectrum can be defined as where the licensee has not yet built facilities to utilize specific frequencies, is not providing service, and signal level is below a certain quality of service threshold. - a.
-As a secondary market agreement2 with the incumbent whereby the licensee leases specific frequencies, in a specific area, over a specific period of time where the licensee is not currently using the spectrum.
+6 - a.
+As a secondary market agreement7 whereby the licensee leases specific frequencies, in a specific area, over a specific period of time where the licensee is not currently using the spectrum.
 Sec.
-2.103 allows direct leasing of 700 MHz public safety spectrum for Federal use, but we recommend that the NTIA review its own Manual to determine whether changes are required to enable federal users to participate in secondary market access to commercial spectrum, and to work with the FCC to determine how best to revise its FCC regulations to expand eligible bands for secondary market uses, to include federal users. - b.
+2.103 allows direct leasing of 700 MHz public safety spectrum for Federal use.
+We recommend that the NTIA review its own Manual to determine whether changes are required to enable federal users to participate in secondary market access to commercial spectrum, and to work with the FCC to determine how best to revise its FCC regulations to expand eligible bands for secondary market uses, to include federal users. - b.
 As a license condition on spectrum assigned by license.
 For an example, this may include geographic build-out requirements that exclude certain federal properties.
 This would be known to the commercial licensee prior to obtaining the spectrum. - c.
 As a regulatory allocation and rule change.
 For an example, the federal agency gains secondary access to the spectrum on a non-interfering basis in areas where the spectrum is unused.
 In addition, database query functionality could potentially be used in this case. - d.
 While distinct from a licensed situation, a federal unlicensed user into unlicensed "common bands".
 Annex K of the NTIA Manual sets out technical standards for Federal non-licensed devices, which agencies can generally operate without an NTIA frequency assignment under Sec.
 7.9 of the Manual. - 3.
-License rights by Federal Agency of spectrum by incumbent protected from interference - a.
-Voluntary by incumbents - i.
-Lease/Short Term Access -- Federal Agency negotiates use with license holder via secondary market rules for discrete access - time frame, location, what spectrum - in the desired block in the desired area.
+Secondary Access by Federal Agency Interference Protection. - a.
+Voluntary Lease/Short Term Access -- Federal Agency negotiates use with license holder via secondary market rules for discrete access time frame, location, what spectrum in the desired block in the desired area.
 This agreement could include a range of rights and may be service specific.
-Negotiations for access area not limited to monetary compensation, but could include a wide variety of arrangements, such as access to facilities, service agreements or other arrangements that the parties find mutually agreeable. - ii.
-Long Term Access Federal Agency negotiates with license holder via secondary markets for long term access in the desired block in the desired area.
+Negotiations for access area not limited to monetary compensation, but could include a wide variety of arrangements, such as access to facilities, service agreements or other arrangements that the parties find mutually agreeable. - b.
+Voluntary Negotiated Long Term Access Arrangement Federal Agency negotiates with license holder via secondary markets for long term access in the desired block in the desired area.
 Negotiations for access area not limited to monetary compensation, but could include a wide variety of arrangements, such as access to facilities, service agreements or other arrangements that the parties find mutually agreeable.

-If there are any prohibitions or constraints on federal users obtaining use rights coextensive with the licensees (e.g., use for period of license), , then we would recommend that the NTIA and FCC explore regulatory or legislative options to facilitate such capabilities.
-Currently, Sec.
-7.12 of the NTIA Manual addresses use of frequencies authorized to non-Federal stations under Part 90 but it seems to cast this in relatively narrow terms and does not anticipate leased access that doesn't involve intercommunication with non-federal users.
+We would recommend that the NTIA and FCC explore regulatory or legislative options to facilitate federal users obtaining use rights co-extensive with the licensees (e.g., use for

-1 May provide an incentive for the federal agency to deny placement of facilities on federal property, ensuring its availability for federal use.
+5 May provide an incentive for the federal agency to deny placement of facilities on federal property, ensuring its availability for federal use.